Osprey Project

 Artificial nest platforms have been a vital part of the global recovery of the osprey, and in the UK, have been used to success in several locations.

-Now, thanks to generous contributions to our 2023 Aviva Save our Wild Isles crowd funder, we are in the process of identifying suitable locations in Cornwall.
+Now, thanks to generous contributions to our 2023 Aviva Save our Wild Isles crowd funder and the help of a number of willing landowners, we have installed seven nest platforms in carefully planned locations around Cornwall.

-We aim to install nesting platforms across the peninsula to attract breeding ospreys during the coming migrations.
+But now that we’re in our stride, we aim to install more platforms across the peninsula to attract breeding ospreys during the coming migrations.

 Our work with ospreys is only just beginning.
-It could take several years for these incredible birds to take to our platforms.
+We are planning more platforms, but it could take several years for these incredible birds to take to them, and they require ongoing seasonal maintenance.
 But we know that due to underreporting, the number of ospreys in Cornwall is probably higher than recorded.

-And we are confident that with carefully selected and managed locations, we can help bring nesting pairs back to the region for the first time in centuries.
+We are confident that with our carefully selected and managed locations, we can help bring nesting pairs back to the region for the first time in centuries.

-If you would like to help us in supporting our osprey project, you can do so by donating to our appeal or by becoming one of our personal or business memberships.
+If you would like to help us in supporting our osprey project, you can do so by donating to our appeal or by becoming one of our personal or business members.